GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 "\n    <h1>Bill Gates' list of recommended books</h1>\n    <ul>\n      <li>The Best We Could Do by Thi Bui<li>Evicted: Poverty and Profit in the American City by Matthew Desmond<li>Believe Me: A Memoir of Love, Death, and Jazz Chickens by Eddie Izzard<li>The Sympathizer by Viet Thanh Nguyen<li>Energy and Civilization, A History by Vaclav Smil\n    </ul>\n  "
 ```

-Make sure it works as expected - we should get the HTML string previously described.
+Please make sure that it works as expected - you should get the HTML string previously described.

 ### Setup the route